Wednesday 16 November 2016

 This is the beach a Hawksbill Turtle came onto at around 8am

 We got talking and it transpired we were both on the same mission - to see a turtle.
 For Philippe and Aurelie it was make or break as they were leaving the island tomorrow.
 My carefully worked out theories seemed however doomed to failure yet again as the time slowly passed and the sun relentlessly burned down and there was no sign of any turtles.
 There was also no shelter from the sun out here so we made the best of it.
-I sat on one of the pieces of driftwood, smoothed and sculpted into fantastical shape by the elements and waited.
+I sat on one of the pieces of driftwood, smoothed and sculpted into a fantastical shape by the elements and waited.

 Driftwood Sculpture